Shicheng-Guo/BIS180L_web/_posts/2019-05-28-genetic-networks-1.md

 ```
 This is also part of the cluster package that you loaded earlier.
 It will take a few minutes to calculate this statistic.
 In the mean time, check out some more information about it in the ?clusGap documentation.
 We could imagine that as we increase the number of k-means to estimate, we are always going to increase the fit of the data.
 The extreme examples of this would be if we had k = 255 for the total number of genes in the data set or k = 1.
 We would be able to fit the data perfectly in the k = 255 case, but what has it told us?
 It has not really told us anything.
 Just like you played with the number of k-means in Exercise 8, we can also do this computationally!
 We want optimize to have the fewest number of clusters that  can explain the variance in our data set.

-**Exercise 9:** Based on this Gap statistic plot at what number of k clusters (x-axis) do you start to see diminishing returns?
+**Exercise 9:** Based on the above Gap statistic plot, at what number of k clusters (x-axis) do you start to see diminishing returns?
 To put this another way, at what value of k does k-1 and k+1 start to look the same for the first time?
 Or yet another way, when are you getting diminishing returns for adding more k-means?
 See if you can make the trade off of trying to capture a lot of variation in the data as the Gap statistic increases, but you do not want to add too many k-means because your returns diminish as you add more.
 Explain your answer using the plot as a guide to help you interpret the data.

 Now we can take a look at the plot again and also print to the terminal what clusGap() calculated.